Château Léoville Barton Saint-Julien 2018 - 2nd Grand Cru Classé

 About the wine:

 This wine features fine, rich tannins that complement powerful aromas of black plum and blackcurrant.
-Dense and full-bodied on the palate, with rich fruity notes, it offers excellent structure and is utterly delicious.
-Over time, these two qualities will harmonize perfectly.
+Dense and full-bodied on the palate, with rich fruity notes, it offers beautiful structure and absolute indulgence.
+With time, these two aspects will harmonize perfectly.
 Best enjoyed starting in 2027.

 James Suckling